 Beyond the allocation of computing resources, OSC normally cannot and does not judge the value or appropriateness of any user's computing.
 However, the use of computing resources for playing games for purely recreational purposes, the production of output that is unrelated to the objectives of the account, and, in general, the use of computers simply to use computing resources are examples of questionable use of these resources.

-Should possible inappropriate use continue after notification of the principal investigator, or should unresolvable differences of opinion persist, these shall be brought to the attention of the Allocations Committee for recommendations on further action.
-Upon the recommendation of the Committee, the Director may impose limitations on continued use of computing resources.
-Such limitations may be appealed to the Allocations Committee.
+Should possible inappropriate use continue after notification of the principal investigator, or should unresolvable differences of opinion persist, these shall be brought to the attention of OSC staff for recommendations on further action.
+Upon the recommendation of OSC staff, the Director may impose limitations on continued use of computing resources.

 Programming, especially in an interactive environment, involves people, computers, and systems.
 Efficient use of certain resources, such as computers, may lead to inefficient use of other resources, such as people.
 Indeed, the benefits attributed to good personal or interactive computing systems are that they speed total program development and thus lower attendant development costs even though they may require more total computer resources.
 Even with this understanding, however, users are expected to refrain from engaging in deliberately wasteful practices, for example, performing endless unnecessary computations.

-The Center has a responsibility to provide service in the most efficient manner that best meets the needs of the total user community.
+OSC has a responsibility to provide service in the most efficient manner that best meets the needs of the total user community.
 At certain times the process of carrying out these responsibilities may require special actions or intervention by the staff.
-At all other times, members of the Center staff have no special rights above and beyond those of other users.
-The Center shall make every effort to ensure that persons in positions of trust do not misuse computing resources or take advantage of their positions to access information not required in the performance of their duties.
+At all other times, OSC staff members have no special rights above and beyond those of other users.
+OSC shall make every effort to ensure that persons in positions of trust do not misuse computing resources or take advantage of their positions to access information not required in the performance of their duties.